open-learning-exchange/open-learning-exchange.github.io/pages/nation.md

 This is the usual sync process from the community side.
 There are three other important kinds of updates that you receive on the community side: updates, publications, and surveys.

 As you can see from the image below, there is an update, a publication, and a survey ready for download.
-Don't worry if you don't see the release notes button, the image below is just to illustrate all buttons you might possibly see.
+Don't worry if the picture doesn't completely line up with what you see.
+You should see the update and publication.
+You may not see release notes, and you won't request the survey until step 9.

 ![Update, Publication, and Survey ready from the nation](uploads/images/nation.md7.png)

 First, click the "Update Available" button and it will reload your homepage with a successful update message.
 An update refers to a new software update which improves the software.
 Next, click on "Publications" and sync the publication.

-Last, request that an admin (such as Dogi) send a survey to your nation.
-Then, click on the "Surveys" button and click the "Download" button to download the survey.
-After this, your community will have new software, resources, and a survey to take.
-You can only add these as an administrator: a normal learner would not be able to do this.
-Once you complete the survey, click the "Submit" button and then repeat the process of sending an activities sync to the nation.
+Publications add new resources or courses to your library.
+Last, repeat the process of sending an activities sync to the nation.